Restoring Resiliency, Protecting Our Oceans & Coastlines

 Active engagement in protecting our oceans and coastlines is something we all can do.
 We celebrate that ability and our scientific knowledge of the sea in our 2015 Open House, “Restoring Resiliency, Protecting Our Oceans & Coastlines.”
 Please join us on April 25th, 2015 for a day at the lab with family and friends.

 Gather your friends, family, neighbors, colleagues, and associates, and take a beautiful drive down to the coast for a day of fun!
+From tiny tots to the most mature adults and those of us who never quite grew up -- there will be something to educate, fascinate and entertain everyone!
 Can't wait to see you again!

 For more information about the Open House, please contact our Outreach Coordinator, Tory Walker at email@example.com (850-697-3887).